The Challenge

 feces, bred with grotesque breasts that topple them over

-into suffocating shit, and eggs from layers, dropping dead
+into suffocating shit, and eggs from layers, dropping

-embryos into the stench of foul sheds—the newborn roosters,
+embryos into the stench of foul sheds—the newborn

-useless to the industry pureed alive—slide cheeping
+roosters, useless to the industry slide cheeping

-suffocating in plastic bags;
+or die slowly, suffocating in plastic bags;

 kidnapped calves’ and kids’ milk sucked out for us,

-a dangerous species, by machines from grieving
+the most dangerous species, by machines from grieving

-terrified mothers, impregnating them in rape racks—
+into terrified cows, ewes, does, impregnating them in

-again and again, molested until they can bear no more,
+rape racks—again and again, molested until they

 until their uteri drop out, drag on fecal-smeared